-Notice a: The percentage of respondents who scored 4 "agree" and 5 "strongly agree".
+Notice a.
+The percentage of respondents who scored 4 agree and 5 strong

 Participants who were interviewed from within the marketing sector were requested to indicate the techniques they most relied on in stock market capitalisation.
 They were not required to tick or rate a pre-formulated written set of answers.
 The relevant measure was the number of times any given technique was mentioned.
 The findings from these interviewees, as depicted in Table 7.15, confirmed the questionnaire findings.